HumanCellAtlas/dcp-community/charters/IngestSupport/charter.md

 ## Objectives

 - Assisting data contributors uploading data and metadata to the DCP
-- Helping data contributors address errors with their data formatting and metadata before it can be submitted to the DCP.
+- Helping data contributors address errors with data and metadata formatting before it is submitted to the DCP
-- Ensuring a data contributor's experiment can be accurately represented in the DCP
+- Ensuring data contributors' experiments can be accurately represented in the DCP
-- Working with the data contributor to understand if new metadata fields are needed to represent their data
+- Working with data contributors to understand if new metadata fields are needed to represent their data
-- Proposing enhancements to the metadata schemas following the process defined by the Metadata Schema team
+- Proposing enhancements to the metadata schema following the process defined by the Metadata Schema team
-- Working with the UX team to collect and provide feedback from data contributors to the Ingest Infrastructure team about how the infrastructure can be improved
+- Working with the User Experience (UX) team to collect and provide feedback from data contributors to the Ingestion Service team about how the infrastructure can be improved
-- Working with the UX team to ensure the ingest process provides a positive user experience to the data contributors
+- Working with the UX team to ensure the submission process provides a positive user experience to data contributors

 ## In-scope

 ### For new data types

-- Working with data contributors to define a spreadsheet template to collect their metadata
+- Working with data contributors to define a spreadsheet template to collect metadata
 - Collecting metadata from data contributors in HCA ingest spreadsheet form
 - Collecting data files from data contributors
-- Reviewing collected data files and metadata
+- Reviewing collected data files and metadata for completeness and correctness
-- Submitting data files and metadata to the DCP on behalf of a data contributor
+- Submitting data files and metadata to the DCP on behalf of data contributors

 ### For established data types